karan000456/ForexScalpAI/replit.md

-# AI Forex Trading Signals
+# Personal AI Forex Trading Assistant

 ## Overview

-This is a Streamlit-based web application that provides AI-powered forex trading signals for major currency pairs.
-The system combines technical analysis indicators with machine learning models to generate real-time buy/sell/hold signals for scalping strategies.
-The application fetches live forex data from Alpha Vantage API, processes it through various technical indicators, and uses a Random Forest classifier to predict trading signals.
-It includes comprehensive risk management features, profit/loss calculations, and an interactive dashboard for traders to monitor market conditions and trading opportunities.
+This is an enhanced Streamlit-based web application designed as a personal AI forex trading assistant specifically for beginners with little to no trading experience.
+The system provides simple, safe, and smart trading guidance through AI-powered signals, comprehensive risk management, and step-by-step learning features.
+The application combines technical analysis with machine learning models to generate beginner-friendly buy/sell/hold recommendations, while featuring automated notifications, personal trading journal, risk management tools, and a progressive learning system that adapts to the user's experience level.

 ## User Preferences